whole-tale/wt-design-docs/README.rst

 reproducibility and reuse, journal editors are increasingly adopting guidelines and enforcing policies for the sharing of data, code and information about the software environment used in published research based on computational analysis.

-Researchers
-^^^^^^^^^^^

-Researchers are increasingly adopting practices to improve the transparency and reproducibility of their own computational research.
-Some are self-motivated to improve their own rigor and transparency while others are responding to the demands and requirements of  academic communities and journals.
-Some are advanced tool users with sophisticated methods of packaging and distributing scientific software, often with automated testing and verification.
-Others are more concerned with the research product than learning new tools and infrastructure for sharing and transparency.

 Curators and Reviewers
 ^^^^^^^^^^^^^^^^^^^^^^